couchbaselabs/Couchbase-by-Example/00-introduction/00-introduction.md

 # Couchbase by Example

 _Couchbase by Example_ is a hands-on introduction to Couchbase Server, Sync Gateway and Couchbase Lite.
-Each post aims to demonstrate how to use the new APIs on each platform (iOS, Android, .NET, Web) to build a simple application.
+Each post aims to demonstrate how to use the new APIs on each platform (iOS, Android, .NET, Web).
+In each folder, you will find the source code and a markdown file accompanying the sample application to build it from scratch or just walkthrough the important code snippets.

 # What will it include